 You’ll earn 3 points per dollar spent if you opt into emails, and you’ll earn 5 points per dollar when you reach VIP status after dining out 11 times with Mileage Plan Dining.
 Unfortunately, you’ll earn just 1 point per dollar if you opt out of emails from Mileage Plan dining.

 To get the most out of each purchase, link a credit card that earns extra miles on dining purchases.
-One of our favorites is the Chase Sapphire Preferred® Card that earns 2 Ultimate Rewards points per dollar spent on dining and travel (including gas and grocery purchases through June 30, 2021) plus a host of other benefits.
+One of our favorites is the Chase Sapphire Preferred® Card that earns 5x points on travel purchased through Chase Ultimate Rewards, 3x points on dining, and 2x points on all other travel purchases – plus a host of other benefits.
 The points you earn from your credit card are on top of the miles you get from Mileage Plan Dining.

 Since Alaska Airlines is a member of the Oneworld alliance, there are a ton of international mileage partners that you can both redeem points on AND earn points with.

 So if you have a flight booked with one of Alaska’s many airline partners, consider crediting your miles to Alaska Airlines by adding your Mileage Plan number to your reservation.
 In some cases, this will earn you more miles than if you were to credit the miles to the airline you’re flying with.

 For example, a $600 round-trip Aer Lingus from Chicago O’Hare (ORD) to Dublin (DUB) in N-fare economy class would only earn 3 Aer Lingus Avios per $1 spent on the ticket, giving you 1,800 Avios for the flight.
 On the other hand, you’d earn 50% miles flown if you credit to Alaska.
 This would give you 3,660 Alaska miles as the round-trip flight is 7,320 miles long.